 But like it or hate it, BAPCPA is the law that determines how you’re bankruptcy filing will move forward.
-So it’s important to understand it if you plan on filing soon or think you may need to file i the future.
-With that in mind, the information below is designed to break down the BAPCPA in a way that’s easy to understand without all of the legal jargon.
+So it’s important to understand it if you plan on filing soon or think you may need to file in the future.
+With that in mind, the information below breaks down the BAPCPA in a way that’s easy to understand without all of the legal jargon.

-If you still have questions or you need help getting started with your filing, call us or complete the form to the right to request help now.
+If you still have questions, call us or complete the form to the right to request help now.
 We’ll connect you with the professionals you need to move forward quickly and effectively.

 The main reason the BAPCPA was put in place was to stop bankruptcy abuse – i.e. filing for bankruptcy as an easy way out of the debt problems you got into.
 The idea was that consumers were being irresponsible and running up debt they knew they couldn’t pay back and then filing for Chapter 7 for a quick exit as the “easy way out.”

-So the BAPCPA was put into place to stop that abuse.
+So the BAPCPA exists to stop that abuse.